-- 1. The City of Greater Geraldton shall invest its surplus funds with due consideration of risk and at the most favourable rate of interest available to it at the time, while ensuring that its liquidity requirements are being met. - 2.
-While exercising the power to invest, consideration is to be given in preservation of capital, liquidity and the return on investment. - 3.
+CP 2.1 INVESTMENT CP 2.1 INVESTMENT CURRENT POLICY STATEMENT PROPOSED CHANGE NOTES ECONOMY SUSTAINABILITY THEME ECONOMY No change OBJECTIVE To provide guidelines for the investment of council funds.
+No change This policy applies to all investments associated with the operation of the City of POLICY STATEMENT This policy applies to all investments associated with the operation of the City of Greater Geraldton.
+No change The City of Greater Geraldton shall invest its surplus funds with due consideration of risk and at the most favourable rate of interest available to it at the time, while ensuring that its liquidity requirements are being met.
+While exercising the power to invest, consideration is to be given in preservation of capital, liquidity and the return on investment.
 Preservation of capital is the principle objective of the investment portfolio.
 Investments are to be performed in a manner that seeks to ensure security and safeguarding the investment portfolio.
-This includes managing credit and interest rate risk within identified thresholds and parameters. - 4.
-The investment portfolio will ensure there is sufficient liquidity to meet all reasonably anticipated cash flow requirements, as and when they fall due, without incurring significant costs due to the unanticipated sale of an investment. - 5.
+This includes managing credit and interest rate risk within identified thresholds and parameters.
+The investment portfolio will ensure there is sufficient liquidity to meet all reasonably anticipated cash flow requirements, as and when they fall due, without incurring significant costs due to the unanticipated sale of an investment POLICY DETAILS The City of Greater Geraldton shall invest its surplus funds with due consideration of risk and at the most favourable rate of interest available to it at the time, while ensuring that its liquidity requirements are being met.
+While exercising the power to invest, consideration is to be given in preservation of capital, liquidity and the return on investment.
+Preservation of capital is the principle objective of the investment portfolio.
+Investments are to be performed in a manner that seeks to ensure security and safeguarding the investment portfolio.
+This includes managing credit and interest rate risk within identified thresholds and parameters.
+The investment portfolio will ensure there is sufficient liquidity to meet all reasonably anticipated cash flow requirements, as and when they fall due, without incurring significant costs due to the unanticipated sale of an investment.
 The investment is expected to achieve a predetermined market average rate of return that takes into account the Council's risk tolerance.
 Any additional return target set by Council will also consider the risk limitation and prudent investment principles.
+Legislative Requirements All investments are to comply with the following: Local Government Act 1995 - Section 6.14 The Trustees Act 1962 - Part III Investments Local Government (Financial Management) Regulations 1996 - Regulation 19, 28 and 49 Australian Accounting Standards Board (AASB) 5.2.
+Prudent Person Standard The investment will be managed with the care, diligence and skill that a prudent person would exercise.
+Officers are able to manage the investment portfolios in accordance with the spirit of this Investment Policy, and not for speculative purposes.